Everything you need to know to create an interactive augmented reality experience.

 Consumer patches represent a material's properties.
 Connecting other patches to the consumer patch will have the same effect as setting its properties in the Inspector Panel.

-Texture asset patches are orange.
-They represent textures you've added to your project.
+These patches represent textures you've added to your project.

 They have 3 output ports: